 The Keweenaw's incredible access to freshwaters make it an integral part of living and vising the area.
 Frozen for long swaths of the year, come springtime the tundra transitions to clear, cool waters perfecting for boating, swimming, paddling, fishing and more.
 As the long days of summer warm the land, the water beckons.

-Surrounded by the greatest of Great Lakes, the Keweenaw's access to Lake Superior is unrivaled with more than 150 miles of shoreline along the main peninsula with many more miles around Isle Royale.
+Surrounded by the greatest of Great Lakes, the Keweenaw's access to Lake Superior is unrivaled with more than 150 miles of shoreline along the main peninsula and many more miles around Isle Royale.
 Her deep, cool waters draw paddlers, anglers and boaters, and her coastlines offer unparalleled backdrops to epic beach days, sunsets and bonfires.

 The Keweenaw's beaches are remote and rustic.
 Found along Lake Superior and numerous inland lakes, visitors don't have to worry about fighting the crowds or traffic, even in the peak of summer.
 From rocky shorelines (perfect for agate hunting) to sandy beaches (ideal for some well deserved R&R), the rhythmic waves of Lake Superior are nature's soundtrack.
 On windy days, you'll find a fledging group of Lake Superior surfers catching waves.
-Be sure to bring your beach towel, camp chair and a snack as most beaches are miles away from local food options.
+Be sure to bring your beach towel, sunscreen, camp chair and a snack as most beaches are miles away from local food options.

 Paddle sports like kayaking, canoeing and standup paddle boarding (SUP) allow recreationalists to explore the Keweenaw's scenic shores and coastlines.
 Inland lakes like Portage Lake and Lac La Belle are great for for paddling and the areas around Copper Harbor attract sea kayakers interested in remote coves and unique geological formations.
 Equipment rentals and guide services can be found for those who need equipment.